All Posts

 The first step of clarifying business outcomes is mapping end-to-end processes.
 You cannot automate a mess and you cannot automate what you don’t understand.
 Ideating on future state business scenarios and articulating current state process is done through libraries of use cases, which are testable, measurable tasks that your customers or employees need to accomplish in the course of their work.

 The more detailed and finely grained the use case, the more effectively can the needs can be met through machine learning and AI powered personalization and contextualization.
-Personalization can then be tailored according to a rich understanding of the user and their context (background, interests, role, title, industry, objectives, equipment configuration – everything and anything you can understand about the user), Certain prerequisites need to be in place, but beginning with scenarios and use cases, testing, iterating functionality, and measuring baselines and impact will maximize the value from AI programs.
+Personalization can then be tailored according to a rich understanding of the user and their context (background, interests, role, title, industry, objectives, equipment configuration – everything and anything you can understand about the user).
+Certain prerequisites need to be in place, but beginning with scenarios and use cases, testing, iterating functionality, and measuring baselines and impact will maximize the value from AI programs.

-Data is More Important than the Algorithm
+Data Is More Important than the Algorithm

 AI runs on data.
 The recent analogies are that data is the new oil or similar analogies.
 The point is that training data can be as simple as a knowledge base consisting of reference documents, or as complex as a billion historical transactions.
 In either case, it is important to align the data with the use case.
 Some vendors claim that AI will “fix your data.”
 They predict “no muss no fuss,” but that is rarely the situation.
 Data needs to be architected in a way that informs the algorithm about what is important to the business – products, services, solutions, processes, customer characteristics, employee tasks and more.
 This takes the form of what is referred to as an “ontology” – a way of describing the organization as multiple categories and taxonomies.